 — Dieter Rams, Principles for good design

-I grew up near the city of Modena, Italy, a place famous for its fast cars.
+I grew up near the city of Modena, Italy — a place famous for its fast cars.
 In those days, you would see quite a number of them on the town streets.
-Sexy Ferraris and Lamborghinis were being regularly taken out for a spin just outside of their factories.
+Sexy Ferraris and Lamborghinis were regularly taken out for a spin just outside of their respective automobile factories.

-When I was a child, I didn’t really understand what made a Ferrari car so special.
-I thought the magic was all its appearance.
-I remember asking my dad, why couldn’t Ford make a car that looked as sexy as a Ferrari?
-A super sexy Ferrari chassis and a Ford engine.
-Maybe even my family could finally own an affordable good looking car like those!
+When I was a child, I didn’t really understand what made a Ferrari so special.
+I thought the magic was all in its appearance.
+I remember asking my dad, why can’t Ford make a car that looks as sexy as a Ferrari?
+Imagine, a super sexy Ferrari chassis and a Ford engine… Maybe my family could finally own an affordable AND good-looking car like those!

-As a designer today, I understand that is a terrible idea.
-Whenever there is a disconnect in the design of a product we feel scammed.
+As a designer today, I understand that that is a terrible idea.
+Whenever there is a disconnect in the design of a product, we feel scammed.
 The design feels deceiving, dishonest.

 This might seem obvious.
 But is honesty in design really obvious these days?
 I am going to give 2 examples to show that even major design companies still struggle with honesty.

-The Ferrari example above, should clarify that honest design it is not only about the facade of a product, but the intrinsic message associate with it.
+The Ferrari example above should clarify that honest design is not only about the facade of a product but also the intrinsic message associated with it.
 Some people call this marketing…

 Marketing Case Study: Apple’s ResearchKit & Apple Watch

 The principle of honest design is equally important in marketing.
-In the latest Apple keynote, titled “Spring Forward”, we find examples of both honest & dishonest design.
+In the latest Apple keynote, “Spring Forward”, we find examples of both honest and dishonest design.

 There is a profound disconnect between the Apple Watch and Christy’s mission.
 The Apple Watch is a tech gadget with a potential price point of over $10,000.
 It has nothing to do with helping charity.
 It feels like Apple is trying to hide something by associating themselves with Christy.
 The iPhone didn’t need a celebrity testimonial to convince us that it was awesome.
-Not even Tim Cook and Christy Turlington Burns appear convincing on stage.
-Their conversation on stage is super awkward and unnatural.
-It happens at minute 64 in the keynote, judge for yourself.
+Not even Tim Cook or Christy Turlington Burns appears convincing on stage.
+Their conversation feels awkward and unnatural.
+It happens at minute 64 in the keynote; judge for yourself.

 Product Case Study: Adobe Ink & Pencil by FiftyThree

-Adobe created Ink, a beautiful piece of curved aluminum with a very slick white enclosure.
-It even has multiple colors LEDs in the back of the pen that create a very cool rainbow effect when you charge it.
-The external design is fantastic, it feels like a futuristic stylus from outer space.
+Adobe created Ink, a beautiful piece of curved aluminum with a very slick, white enclosure.
+It even has multi-colored LEDs in the back of the pen that create a cool rainbow effect when it is recharging.
+The external design is fantastic; it feels like a futuristic stylus from outer space.

-Unfortunately, when you actually use it you quickly realize the stylus lacks precision.
-When you put the tip of the stylish down, 90% of the time the stylus doesn’t draw where you expect it.
+Unfortunately, when you actually use it, you quickly realize the stylus lacks precision.
+When you touch the stylus to the screen, about 90% of the time, the stylus doesn’t leave the mark where you expect.
 The stylus has an amazing chassis with a poor engine.
 User reviews show complete disappointment with the dishonest design.

-Honest design is hard.
-It takes into account the experience of a product as a whole.
-It is a cross functional effort that involves multiple teams, sometimes entire departments.
+Honest design is difficult.
+It must take into account the experience of a product as a whole.
+It is a cross-functional effort that involves multiple teams, sometimes entire departments.

 A product perceived as honest will show respect for its buyer.
-It will create a sense of trust, which is one of the most valuable intangibles we can find in a product.
+It will create a sense of trust, which is one of the most valuable intangibles one can find in a product.